Benefits of studying in France

 The cost of compulsory medical insurance is approximately € 130 to € 715 per year depending on the student’s age.

 The cost of language training in France is approximately € 350 per month.
-It is therefore advisable to learn French from recognized learning centers before leaving for France.
+It is therefore advisable to learn French from recognized learning centres before leaving for France.
 These are only average rates.
 For the very latest, current costs, contact the Cultural, Scientific and Technical Section of the French Embassy.

 Tuition Fees totally depends on the course and educational institutions.